 Fort Peninsula, at the southern entrance to the park, is the only completely preserved World War II shore battery open to the public in Québec.
 This site is accessible until the first snowfall.

-GPS and map in hand, ferret out the answers to questions about the history and heritage of Gaspé and Bonaventure during a geocaching treasure hunt!
-You will be provided with a logbook and equipment upon your arrival at each museum.
-In Gaspé, you have two options: discover Jacques Cartier Point along a short route or opt for a longer walk (about 3 hours) during which you can explore the streets of Gaspé.
-In Bonaventure, a 1.5-hour walking tour will give you a chance to discover the streets of the village, while the longer walk (2.5 hours) will take you to Pointe Beaubassin.
+GPS and map in hand, ferret out the answers to questions about the history and heritage of Gaspé during a geocaching treasure hunt!
+You will be provided with a logbook and equipment upon your arrival at the museum.
+You have two options: discover Jacques Cartier Point along a short route or opt for a longer walk (about 3 hours) during which you can explore the streets of Gaspé.

 Musée de la Gaspésie